NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 In Spring 2024, AOP started producing revised (**.002**) spectrometer data products, which incorporate Bidirectional Reflectance Distribution Function (BRDF) and topographic corrections.
 Airborne hyperspectral data acquired in 2022 and 2023 are being processed with these corrections, and downstream Level 2 and Level 3 derived spectrometer data products (eg. vegetation and water indices, fPAR, LAI, etc.) are now generated from this bidirectional (BRDF-corrected) reflectance data.
 The L1 directional reflectance data will still be available under the original **.001** revision # (<a href="https://data.neonscience.org/data-products/DP1.30006.001" target="_blank">DP1.30006.001</a>).
 Eventually, all previous years of data (2013-2021) will also be re-processed to apply the BRDF and topographic corrections.
 Updates on this progress will be posted as Data Notifications on the NEON Data Portal.

-The new bidirectional data includes some slight changes to the H5 contents, including some additional fields specific to the BRDF corrections.
+The new bidirectional data includes some slight modifications to the H5 contents, including some additional fields specific to the BRDF corrections.
 This tutorial outlines the major differences and highlights information you may want to incorporate when working with this revised data product.
 The tutorial also covers fundamental steps of reading in and exploring the HDF5 (h5) format that the reflectance data is delivered in.
-You will develop skills to explore and visualize the spectral data, and learn to make some functions for streamlining this process.
+You will learn skills to explore and visualize the spectral data, and learn to make some functions for streamlining this process.
+.

 <div id="ds-objectives" markdown="1">